 Edward Scissorhands - Learn the BBQ Dance

-Get creative with our exercises and tasks, by following our simple steps to devise your own choreography inspired by our shows, and delve into some of the repertoire from your favourite New Adventures productions.
+Get creative with our exercises and tasks, by following our simple steps to devise your own choreography inspired by our shows, and delve into some of the repertoires from your favourite New Adventures productions.

 If you missed any of our new series of short, fun, educational videos for young people, head over to our YouTube channel below.
 Resident Artist Paul Smethurst leads our plucky squad of DanceVenturers on a journey to learn their Physical Phonics, and through our repertoire of New Adventures shows.

 Still full of energy?
 Take a look at our previous Workshop Weekend tasks:

 Workshop Weekend - Edward Scissorhands BBQ task

 Workshop Weekend - Lord of the Flies task

 Workshop Weekend - The Red Shoes Beach Ballet task